 OKWU is regionally accredited as an institution by the Higher Learning Commission (HLC).
 The Educator Preparation Program (EPP) at OKWU is fully accredited by the Council for the Accreditation of Educator Preparation (CAEP), formerly NCATE.
 Furthermore, the EPP is approved by the Office of Educational Quality and Accountability (OEQA) and by the Oklahoma State Department of Education (OKSDE) for teacher education on the elementary, middle school, and secondary levels.
-The following programs have national recognition from their respective learned societies until 2023: Mathematics Education, Social Studies Education, English Education, Elementary Education, Health and Physical Education, and Master of Education in Educational Leadership.
+The following programs have state recognition until 2027: Mathematics Education, Social Studies Education, English Education, Elementary Education, Health and Physical Education, and Master of Education in Educational Leadership.